sandbox-science/transcriber/README.md

 > [!NOTE]
 >
 > You can find the example of each of those configurations in `example/` directory.
-In `assests/` directory, you will find the `video` and `image` background used in those examples.
+In `assests/` directory, you will find the `video` and `image` backgrounds used in those examples.